MPS: Supporting Independence

 What is the assessment of need?

 We are currently undertaking work to strengthen our profiles of need to support provider business plans.
-We will publish further data by May 2020, which will include an updated profile of need and future projections.

 What is the assessment of supply?